A wastewater tunnel beneath Malmö

 Sjölunda pumping station

-Capacity: 9 cubic meter per second
+Capacity: 10 cubic metres per second

 Shafts